 Three years ago Richard Boyd died.
 I saw the news on a Cornell website in the middle of a working day and didn’t have time to think about it.
 So I didn’t think about it.

 Dick Boyd.
-He could’ve stopped with undergrad teaching early in his life.
+He could’ve stopped teaching undergraduates early in his life.
 He certainly could’ve stopped later in life.
-But he didn’t, because he loved it, and kept teaching to stoned, bored, dumb 20 year olds; and so I met him.
+But he didn’t, because he loved it, and kept teaching to stoned, bored, trivial 20 year olds; and so I met him.

 His socks were always mismatched.

 I was so insecure those days about what I knew in philosophy.
-And yet, as a undergrad, he let me teach an entire three-hour seminar about “Putnam & Natural Kinds” to his group of grad students.
-I did Twin Earth, then Kripke’s gold, and even dared to do some later Lewis, which confused everyone; then I doubled down and scribbled Barcan’s Formula on a blackboard for some reason.
-I lost the entire class in confusion, and he laughed that I had gone too far.
+And yet, as an undergrad, he let me teach an entire three-hour seminar about “Putnam & Natural Kinds” to his group of grad students.
+I covered Twin Earth, Kripke’s gold, and even dared to venture into some later Lewis, which confused everyone.
+When I scribbled Barcan’s Formula on the blackboard, I lost the entire class completely, and he laughed that I had gone too far.
 I was terrified.
 Soon everyone left, and I went back to my notebook.
 He said I did a brilliant job, and that I should go into teaching.
 I didn’t, but those three hours still changed my life.
-I will never forget it.
-Some time later, when I become serious about actually doing it, he asked me: “can you do anything else besides philosophy?
+Some time later, when I became serious about actually doing it, he asked me: “can you do anything else besides philosophy?
 Do that if you can”, and he changed my life again.

-Despite his exacting scientific realism, his naturalism and materialism, it turns out Dick thought a lot about religion.
-He knew grace as well as any Christian theologian, and he could talk gnosticism as well as he could talk physicalism.
+Now despite his exacting scientific realism, his naturalism and materialism, it turns out Dick thought a lot about religion.
+He knew grace like a Christian theologian, and he could talk gnosticism as well as he could talk physicalism.

 Whether our souls live on after this life, we will never know.
 But I really hope his will.